acme-ag/TruthSeeker/README.md

 62. WORK_OF_ART_percent - Percent of text including spaCy WOA tags.
 WORK_OF_ART tags are to identify mentions of creative works: titles of books, songs, movies, paintings, and other artistic creations.
 63. QUANTITY_percent - Percent of text including spaCy QUANTITY tags. measurements, amounts, distances, weights, and other numerical expressions that indicate a quantity.
 64. LANGUAGE_percent - Percent of text including spaCy LANGUAGE tag.
 Mentiojns of languages like English, Spanish, French…

+## Work stages

+Since the project is rather long-lasting I divided it into 3 parts: preprocessing, EDA and modelling itself.

+### 1. Data perprocessing
+Here I explore dataset for validity, do some  initial transformations.

+### 2. Explaratory Data Analysis

+### 3. Modelling

+## Summary